All Episodes

 Consider other people.

-Think about grandma, grandpa, think about elderly people, those with pre-existing conditions, comorbidities, compromised immune systems, et cetera.
+Think about elderly people, those with pre-existing conditions, comorbidities, compromised immune systems, et cetera.

-Um now you got a COVID relief bill, 1.9 trillion dollars.
+Now you got a COVID relief bill, $1.9 trillion.

 And as the Wall Street Journal points out, this is a non-COVID spending blowout.

-It's basically under just like changing the election laws under the guise of safety in the in the day and age of COVID.
+It's basically under just like changing the election laws under the guise of safety in the day and age of COVID.

 The one thing they never wanted to quote Dr. Fauci about was Fauci said, oh, yeah, people can vote in person if they socially distance and wear a mask.